Skip to main content

 • The body block may terminate with a tail expression (no trailing semicolon).
 That expression becomes the implicit return value when no explicit return is executed.

-• return statements exit the current function early. return; returns the unit value, while return <expr>; yields the expression's value.
+• return statements exit the current function early. return; returns the unit value, while return <expr>; returns the expression's value.

 • Parameter and return annotations participate in the Hindley–Milner inference engine; they constrain the inferred types of the body expressions.